- What is a canker?

-A canker is an infectious disease of the phloem and cambium on stems, branches or twigs.
+A canker is an infectious disease of the phloem and cambium on stems, branches or twigs of trees.
 A patch of phloem and cambium is killed, the underlying wood dies as a result, and the killing often progresses over time.
 Cankers are often sunken if they grow slowly because the shoot continues to grow around it.
 Also, callus may be produced around the canker that makes it appear more sunken.

 There are some diseases usually considered with other groups that are cankers, as well as injuries that can be confused with cankers:

 - Bacterial cankers.
 These are covered with bacterial diseases.